 • Please respect the park and its amenities, do not cause damage to trees, grass or plants.

-• Stealing building materials from site is strictly prohibited, materials are left on site in various locations to make it easier for ‘UK Leisure Parks’ to access them, not for residents to use.
+• Stealing building materials from the site is strictly prohibited, materials are left on-site in various locations to make it easier for ‘UK Leisure Parks’ to access them, not for residents to use.

-• Offensive and abusive behavior will not be tolerated to either staff members or other home owners.
+• Offensive and abusive behaviour will not be tolerated to either staff members or other homeowners.

-• Hand gestures, threatening behavior or swearing of any kind will not be tolerated, either to staff or other home owners.
+• Hand gestures, threatening behaviour or swearing of any kind will not be tolerated, either to staff or other homeowners.